Clinical leads

 Dr Akila Anbazhagan

-Dr Anbazhagan is the clinical lead for the black, asian and mixed ethnic background advisory committee.
-She is a consultant obstetrician at St Mary’s Hospital, Wythenshawe, and worked as a consultant in Belfast for 3 years before moving to Wythenshawe hospital in 2015.
+Dr Anbazhagan is a consultant obstetrician at St Mary’s Hospital, Wythenshawe, and worked as a consultant in Belfast for 3 years before moving to Wythenshawe hospital in 2015.

 Neurorehabilitation and Integrated Stroke Delivery Network